kemalozalp/kemalozalp.github.io/_publications/2024-06-01-selective-bche-inhibition.md

 citation: 'Ozalp, M.K. et. al. (2024). &quot;Sequential Contrastive and Deep Learning Models to Identify Selective Butyrylcholinesterase Inhibitors.&quot; <i>Journal of Chemical Information and Modeling</i>.
 1(3).'
 ---

-Accepted to the _'Journal of Chemical Information and Modeling'_ with minor revisions.
+Accepted to the _'Journal of Chemical Information and Modeling'_.